boozallen/aissemble/DRAFT_RELEASE_NOTES.md

 # Major Additions

+## OpenLineage Namespace Conventions
+Conventions for setting namespaces when leveraging `Data Lineage` has been updated to better follow [OpenLineage's guidelines](https://openlineage.io/docs/spec/naming/).
+Moving forward, namespaces should be defined in the `data-lineage.properties` file, such that Jobs are tied to pipelines and Datasets are tied to data sources.
+This is a departure from the old pattern of one single namespace property (`data.lineage.namespace`) being leveraged for an entire project.
+Refer to the [GitHub docs](https://boozallen.github.io/aissemble/current-dev/lineage-medatada-capture-overview.html#_configuration) for updated guidance.
+Usage of the `data.lineage.namespace` property in a project's `data-lineage.properties` file will be supported as a fallback but should not be used in practice.

+## Maven Build Cache
+The [Maven Build Cache](https://maven.apache.org/extensions/maven-build-cache-extension/) is now enabled by default for new projects.
+Existing projects can reference [the generation template](https://github.com/boozallen/aissemble/tree/dev/foundation/foundation-archetype/src/main/resources/archetype-resources/.mvn) to enable this functionality in their own projects.

+## Kafka Docker Image
+The baseline Kafka Docker image has moved from using the _wurstmeister/kafka_ image (which was outdated and is no longer available) to using [Bitnami's Kafka image](https://hub.docker.com/r/bitnami/kafka) as its base.
+If you are using the v2 Kafka chart managed by aiSSEMBLE, it will now pull the baseline Kafka image instead of directly using the Bitnami image.
+If you are still on the older v1 chart, it is already using the baseline image and will be the Bitnami flavor in 1.7.0.
+Kafka Connect support is still included in the baseline image.

+## Package Renaming
 * Python modules were renamed to reflect aiSSEMBLE.
 These include the following.

 | Old Python Module                       | New Python Module                                 |